Roof Hatches & Ceiling Access

 Design and Structure

-Safety roof hatches are built from powder-coated aluminium for strength, weather resistance, and long service life.
+- Safety roof hatches are built from powder-coated aluminium for strength and weather resistance for long service life.

-Roof hatches open manually or with the support of gas struts or torsion bars that make lifting and closing smooth and controlled.
+Roof hatches can be open manually or with the support of gas struts or torsion bars that make lifting and closing smooth and controlled.

 Some hatch models include locking systems to prevent unauthorised entry, while others are built with sliding panels that move horizontally to save space and improve usability,